mahdi-shahini/mahdi-shahini/README.md

 <h3 align="center"> An Electrical Engineering Sturdent Majoring Control 🧑🏻‍💻 </h3>

 - 🌱 I’m currently learning Control Theory & Robotics , RL & DeepRL 🦾 + 🧠
-- 📚 I put the material of some courses that I have passed in B.Sc. <a href="https://github.com/B-Sc-Courses"> B.Sc.
-Courses </a>.
+- 📚 I put the material of some courses that I have passed in B.Sc. hear <a href="https://github.com/B-Sc-Courses"> (B.Sc.
+Courses Organization) </a>.
 - 📫 How to reach me: **mahdishahini2001@gmail.com**

 <p align="left">